0x00000002/read/idempotency.md

 ## The idempotency key

-Vasya decided to study how to deal with such problems, and came across the notion of idematency.
+Vasya decided to learn how to deal with such problems, and came across the notion of idempotency.
 Idempotent is a method called API, the repeated call of which does not change the state.
 There is a subtle point here: the result of a potential call may change.
-For example, if you call the call again to create an order, the order will not be created again, but the API can answer both 200 and 400.
-With both API response codes, the API will be empathetic in terms of the state of the server (order one, nothing happens to it), and from the client's point of view, the behavior is significantly different.
+For example, if you call the method again to create an order, the order will not be created again, but the API can answer both 200 and 400.
+With both API response codes, the API will be idempotent in terms of the state of the server (order one, nothing happens to it), and from the client's point of view, the behavior is significantly different.

-Also Vasya found out that HTTP methods GET, PUT, DELETE are formally considered to be potential-free, while POST and PATCH are not.
-This does not mean that you cannot make GET unidempotent, but POST idempotent.
-But this is something that many programs rely on, for example, proxy servers may not repeat POST and PATCH requests in case of errors, while GET and PUT may repeat.
+Also Vasya found out that HTTP methods GET, PUT, DELETE are formally considered to be idempotent, while POST and PATCH are not.
+This does not mean that you cannot make GET non-idempotent, same as POST can be idempotent.
+But this is something that many programs rely on; for example, proxy servers may not repeat POST and PATCH requests in case of errors, while GET and PUT may repeat.

 Vasya decided to look at examples and came across the concept of idempotency key in some public APIs.